Godot-Languages-Support/godot-lang-support/README.md

    Jenova also provides its API for the development of extensions, although that is currently undocumented.

-   It is only available for Windows, Linux, and macOS, both in terms of the development and the export itself.
+   It is only available for Windows, Linux, and macOS, for both development and export.

-   You can do the developmental stage with Jenova and then use one of the other two C++ integrations, or GDExtension itself, to ship the game to more platforms.
+   You can use Jenova during the development stage and then switch to one of the other C++ integrations, or GDExtension itself, to ship the game to more platforms.

    In that case, you should be aware of potentially missing features with these extensions.
    As an example, users should not use functions stored in JenovaSDK unless they build it statically and link against it.

 ### [C++, Rust and Zig](https://github.com/libriscv/godot-sandbox)  👥 🧩 🏰 🌍 ⚡

    This mainly focuses on C++ and Rust support, and also features Zig.
-It sandboxes the code and is suitable for modding support.
+It sandboxes the code, making it suitable for modding support.

 ### [C#](https://docs.godotengine.org/en/stable/getting_started/scripting/c_sharp/index.html)  💍 ⚙️ 🔌